 Highway 12 has Bryce Canyon City on one end and Torrey on the other end.
 Along the highway there are only very small towns.
 During the slow season of October through May, many stores and restaurants close.
 There is a small grocery store in Tropic and a few gas station mini marts along Highway 12.

 BUT TO BE SAFE, we recommend you have at least a full tank of gas, water and food to eat in your car as you explore Highway 12 just in case nothing is open.
-Here’s a list of road trip items to pack and healthy snack ideas for your travels.

 We recommend this hiking gear for the Lower Calf Creek Falls hike: